-Bear ViewingAlder Bay Adventures, in partnership with local First Nations operator Sea Wolf Adventures, offers full day, small group, bear viewing excursions departing daily from Alder Bay at 800am between May 15th and September 30th.
+Bear ViewingAlder Bay Adventures, in partnership with local Indigenous operator Sea Wolf Adventures, offers full day, small group, bear viewing excursions departing daily from Alder Bay at 800am between May 15th and September 30th.
 Sea Wolf Adventures’ grizzly bear tours give you the opportunity to get up-close-and-personal with British Columbia’s iconic bears in an intimate and immersive wildlife watching experience.
 Venturing into traditional territories, Sea Wolf's Aboriginal-owned tourism adventures ensure sustainable wildlife viewing that also supports the region's First Nations communities.

 Granted unrivalled access to villages where the Sea Wolf staff are honoured members of the community, we share the cultural significance and stories behind the scenery as we travel towards our bear viewing areas, enjoying Vancouver Island’s whale watching opportunities as we navigate waters favoured by migrating orcas.